Design guidelines for a safer working environment to reduce accidents in an industrial workplace

 For the workshop, Mandal art method as a brainstorming was utilised to create diverse ideas.
 Based on the research, we brought 8 major risk factors to the workshop and tried to come up with at least 8 ideas for each factor.

 In order to select the priority for ideas, correlation evaluation and reachability were conducted with the client’s staff.
-We were able to agree on the choice of ideas on the spot because we evaluated them with the client.
+We brought digital sketches of each idea to better communicate with the client.
+These visuals were very helpful to evaluate ideas more in a cognitive way.
+We ended up agreeing on the choice of ideas on the spot because we evaluated them with the client.

 Develop a manual that enables smooth communication between foreign and Korean workers